 • tablets of 1 and 5 mg,

-• solution for injection with an active ingredient content of 15 and 3 mg,
+• solution for injection containing active substance 15 and 3 mg,

 • ointments for external use,